 We are fully aware of the competitive and regulatory challenges we face as an innovative clinical stage biotech company based in China, including need to raise significant capital, significant competition from global and other China-based biopharmaceutical companies, less streamlined regulatory pathway compared to countries with long-established regulatory systems, and potential implementation challenges and uncertainties of the recent government reform of the drug approval system.
 However, with these challenges in mind, we have been mitigating the risks through our internal R&D system that integrates multi-functional aspects of our drug development process to proactively deal with some of the regulatory challenges mentioned above.
 Furthermore, through our Beijing office which focuses on regulatory matters, we have established an effective communication channel with the regulatory agencies to discuss and resolve various regulatory issues promptly and effectively.
 We see vast opportunities for immuno-oncology and autoimmune biologics therapies in China.
-First, both the incidence and mortality of cancers in China have been increasing in recent years and are outpacing those in the United States and Europe are not yet available in China.
+First, both the incidence and mortality of cancers in China have been increasing in recent years and are outpacing those in the United States and the rest of the world.
+Second, many innovative biologics approved to treat cancer and autoimmune diseases in the United States and Europe are not yet available in China.
 Third, the Chinese government has implemented new policies and regulations to simplify the review and approval cycle of clinical trials and new drug applications to encourage biologics innovation.
 Fourth, there has been a continuous and rapid increase in personal disposable income in China coupled with ongoing improvement in basic national health insurance coverage, making innovative biologics more accessible to more Chinese patients.
-According to the Frost & Sullivan Report, China's biologics market is growing faster than the global biologics market and is expected to reach approximately RMB1.3 trillion (US\$181.9 billion) by 2030 in terms of sales revenue.
+According to the Frost & Sullivan Report, China's biologics market is growing faster than the global biologics market and is expected to reach approximately RMB1.3 trillion (US\$189.4 billion) by 2030 in terms of sales reve

 We believe we are uniquely positioned as a China-based global player to tap into these vast commercial opportunities.
 This is best demonstrated by our short journey in becoming one of the top clinical stage immunology companies in China.
 According to the Frost & Sullivan Report, we are ranked as top clinical stage China-based immunology companies as measured by the innovative quality and number of investigational drugs and drug candidates under clinical and pre-clinical development in our pipeline, amount of pre-IPO financing raised (in excess of US\$400 million in three years), pre-IPO valuation and recognition and awards earned in the biotech industry.
-For example, in 2018 and 2019, we are the only China-based biotech company recognized by Genetic Engineering & Biotechnology News (GEN) as a top 10 immuno-oncology start-up in the world.
-To date, our research and development capabilities encompass discovery, translational medicine, biologics CMC development, pre-clinical development and clinical development with footprints in Shanghai, Beijing and the United States.
+For example, in March 2019, Genetic Engineering & Biotechnology News (GEN) recognized us as a top 10 immuno-oncology start-up in the world.
+We were the only China-based company recognized therein.
+To date, our research and development capabilities encompass discovery, biologics CMC development, pre-clinical development and clinical development with footprints in Shanghai, Beijing and the United States.
 We are now at a critical juncture to transition from a clinical stage biotech company into a fully integrated end-to-end global biopharmaceutical company in the next few years.